AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

     </thead>
     <tbody>
         <tr>
-            <th scope="row"><=10</th><td>The size of the thumbnail remains the same as that of the original file.</td>
+            <th scope="row">≤10</th><td>The size of the thumbnail remains the same as that of the original file.</td>
         </tr>
         <tr>
             <th rowspan="2" scope="rowgroup">>10</th><td>A thumbnail is generated based on the specified <code>thumbnail-height</code> and <code>thumbnail-width</code> parameters.</td>
         </tr>
         <tr>
-            <td>If you leave <code>thumbnail-height</code> and <code>thumbnail-width</code> empty, the height and width of the thumbnail is 170 pixels by default.</td>
+            <td>If you leave <code>thumbnail-height</code> and <code>thumbnail-width</code> empty, the height and width of the thumbnail is 170 × 170 pixels by default.</td>
         </tr>
     </tbody>
 </table>

-Ensure that you read the following instructions before calling this method:
+Take note of the following considerations before calling this method:

-- Upload a file equal to or smaller than 10 MB; otherwise, the uploading attempt fails.
+- You cannot upload a file larger than 10 MB.
-- When uploading a file, you can enable restrict access to the file.
-Once the restrict access is set, users need to provide an access key when downloading the file.
+- You can restrict access to the uploaded file by requiring users to provide an access key before they can download the file.
 The format of the key is `{{url}}?share-secret={{secret}}`.

 For each App Key, the call frequency limit of this method is 100 per second.